Exercise and Sport Science Major, B.A.–Fitness Professional

 The fitness professional students serve a practicum with local fitness organizations.

-The Department of Exercise and Sport Science currently offers summer study abroad programs in Montevideo, Uruguay, and Beijing, China.
+The Department of Exercise and Sport Science currently offers summer study abroad programs in Montevideo and Uruguay.
 Refer to the department’s Web site for more information.
 For other study abroad experiences the department will gladly work with its majors in advance of the experience to determine appropriate credit.

 The Patrick F. Earey Award, named in honor of a longtime faculty member, is given annually to the outstanding senior major in the department.
 The award signifies exemplary leadership, academic achievement, and extracurricular involvement by a senior exercise and sport science major.